functionless/eventual-website/docs/reference/orchestration/task.md

 await heartbeat();
 ```

-When calling an Task with the Heartbeat feature from within a Workflow, you can catch the `HeartbeatTimeout` exception to handle cases where the Task has failed due to a heartbeat timeout:
+When calling a task with the Heartbeat feature from within a Workflow, you can catch the `HeartbeatTimeout` exception to handle cases where the Task has failed due to a heartbeat timeout:

 ```ts
 try {